 In the longer term, it may well be increasingly important that retailers are seen as good global citizens, meaning that they pay an adequate share of taxes.
 Global retailers are able to make choices in internal transfers that mean that much of their profits is recognised only in low-tax countries like Luxembourg, Ireland or off-shore destinations irrespective of where most of their profits are made.
 Otherwise-popular companies like Amazon and Starbucks which pay the UK Exchequer rather less than would normally be expected are increasingly likely to find their tax records to be subject to legal challenge and possibly public anger.

 Most large retailers’ plans for sustainability involve reducing the carbon/ecological footprint of their stores.
 Reports that 1% of global electricity generation is devoted to retail fridges and freezers are harbingers of a future where stores are expected to keep their doors closed in winter and make use of fridge and chilled display cabinets that minimise the use of electricity.

 Current packaging has a good record in ensuring that food is tamper-free, undamaged and has a longer life.
 Retail policies are not simply random.
 Allowing goods to be damaged in store, in transit or as shoppers carry them home is not zero-carbon either.
 Goods can be subject to damage, deterioration, loss or theft from farm gate or factory to the consumer’s home.
 This is certainly true of food, but equally true of electronic equipment, crockery, perfumes and fine fabrics which are all sensitive to damage.
 Products like shirts or blouses do not need to be wrapped around a cardboard card and encased in polythene.
-But without packaging shops have to accept more damage from unclean hands or over-excited shoppers as a result of ‘open display’, using extra staff to keep re-wrapping shirts, sweaters, and other garments after customers have opened up the product to look at them.
+But without packaging, shops will probably have to accept more damage from unclean hands or over-excited shoppers.
+As a result of ‘open display’ they will also need additional staff to keep re-wrapping shirts, sweaters, and other garments after customers have opened up the product to look at them.